Read This First

 Prompt 1: Discuss the intrinsic tension between the way humans tend to put animals “out of their misery”, yet not other humans.

-The central claim is this: Avoid lengthy discussions of various moral perspectives and focus more on the underlying emotional disposition of humans on this issue.
+In plain terms: Avoid lengthy discussions of various moral perspectives and focus more on the underlying emotional disposition of humans on this issue.

 1. The Intrinsic Tension: Euthanizing Animals but Not Humans: The practice of euthanizing animals “out of their misery” contrasts sharply with how we approach the suffering of humans.